Bishop Stopford’s School 16-19 Discretionary Bursary Fund

 Assessment of applications and allocation of 16-19 Bursary funding

-Students should complete the bursary application form and hand it along with the relevant proof of entitlement to the Sixth Form Supervisor by Friday 30th November.
+Students should complete the bursary application form and e-mail it to firstname.lastname@example.org along with the relevant proof of entitlement by Friday 16th October 2020

 Students who become eligible during the course of the academic year should contact the Sixth Form Supervisor so that they can make an application for funding based on their new circumstances.